finos/common-domain-model/documentation/source/documentation.rst

 	account Account (0..*)
         [deprecated]

-The ``settlementTerms`` attribute define how the transaction should be settled (including the settlement date).
+The ``settlementTerms`` attribute defines how the transaction should be settled (including the settlement date).
 For instance, a settlement could be a *delivery-versus-payment* scenario for a cash security transaction or a *payment-versus-payment* scenario for an FX spot or forward transaction.
 The actual settlement amount(s) will need to use the *price* and *quantity* agreed as part of the tradable product.

 .. code-block:: Haskell